In this guide we’ve put together some basic information and steps on how to brush a dog’s coat.

 How To Brush A Dog’s Coat: Tips, & Advice From A Professional Dog Groomer

 To sum up what our professional groomer said, brushing your German Shepherd can be done as follows:

 “I find the most simple advice to follow is to stick to a 5-10 minute 3 step brushing process (brushing with the grain, not against):

-3. Run over the top with a comb
+3. Run over the top coat with a comb

 Of course, a good coat (strong to minimise breaking, and looking naturally radiant) starts from a balanced diet, which you should consult your vet about.

 But, if you want to then apply an organic fragrance coat spray, or non-toxic coat conditioner, to give the coat a lovely smell and extra shine – that’s fine too.

 One last thing – always brush outside so you don’t have to clean up or vacuum!.”